 (b) evidence of a valid approved CIP and documentation demonstrating adequate progress implementing the CIP.

-(3) CSO applications shall include a community building proposal that conforms to the requirements of the applicable NOFA and identifies services to be provided to the CDCs, including a workplan with schedule, evidence of feasibility and effectiveness of proposed capacity-building services, and documentation of the CSO’s staffing expertise.
+(3) CSO applications shall include a capacity building proposal that conforms to the requirements of the applicable NOFA and identifies services to be provided to the CDCs, including a workplan with schedule, evidence of feasibility and effectiveness of proposed capacity-building services, and documentation of the CSO’s staffing expertise.

 68.04: CITC Amendments and Extensions